madoui/metaVaR/README.md

 # read MVS
 MVS_list = readMvsList ("MVS")
 ```
+### Running metaVaR on HPC
+To take advantages of the metaVaR custering algorithm (mDBSCAN-WMIN), a lot of epsilon and minimum points values can be tested on grid computing.
+In this case, all `MVC_list` have to be written in the same output directory.
+Then, the `mvc2mvs` can be executed on all MVC.

 ### Results visualisation
 There are currently four types of plots that ca be produced on a MVS object.
 Here an example on the first mvs of the list 'MVS'.